cjacks0413/comp20-cjackson/scorecenter/README.md

 Time: 15 hrs.

+Note: The database starts empty; please post scores if you wish to use the app!
-Note: All commits and pushes can be found on the Heroku app: http://rocky-refuge-4083.herokuapp.com/
+ All commits and pushes can be found on the Heroku app: http://rocky-refuge-4083.herokuapp.com/